Sunday, November 26, 2023

 The plan was expanded to include New Mexico, “which the Defendant had lost by more than ten percent of the popular vote.”

-On December 6, Dr. Eastman called the Chairwoman of the Republican National Committee “to ensure that the plan was in motion.
-He wanted the RNC to help gather electors in targeted states but “falsely represented to her that such electors’ votes would be used only if ongoing litigation in one of the states changed the results [emphasis added, unless otherwise noted] in the Defendant’s favor.”
+771. December 6, 2020: Dr. Eastman called the Chairwoman of the Republican National Committee “to ensure that the plan was in motion.
+He wanted the RNC to help gather electors in targeted states but “falsely represented to her that such electors’ votes would be used only if ongoing litigation in one of the states changed the results in the Defendant’s favor.”

 “After the RNC Chairwoman consulted the Campaign and heard that work on gathering electors was underway, she called and reported this information to the Defendant [Trump], who responded approvingly.”